ed77441/ChineseChessClient/README.md

 #### Notice
 * If there is only one color left, then it is considered to be game over
-* If there is no chess piece lost in 20 turn, then it is considered to be a draw
+* If there is no chess piece that isn't taken down in 20 turns, then it is considered to be a draw
 * If there is no chess piece can defeat each other, then it is considered to be a draw
 * Click forfeit to end the game